Enrollment at Woodland Star requires a commitment on the part of parents to the education of all children in the school community.

 - Assist in the classroom or teach a class using your special skills you have to offer.

-- Serve on a committee such as our Parent Association, Educational Foundation, Charter Council, or One Planet Committee.
+- Serve on a committee such as our Parent Association, Educational Foundation, or Charter Council

 - Serve as a Class Parent.

 - Volunteer at one of the festivals, events, or fundraisers sponsored by the school.

 - Attend orientations, all-school meetings, educational evenings, and assemblies.

 - Participate in and drive for class field trips if invited by a teacher.